McLeodMoores/xl4j/README.md

   ![MyAdd](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/my-add.PNG "MyAdd in use")

+  See the tutorial for more complex examples that return objects and arrays, include documentation and more.
  - Automatic marshalling (conversion) from Java to Excel types and back again.
    - Primitive types (and Boxed equivalents)
    - JSR-310/Java 8 dates
    - 1D/2D Arrays
    - Full object handling system maintains a garbage collected heap for objects, necessary for long running sheets
    - Support for varargs
+ - All the types of functions and features normally available to Excel XLLs
+   - Volatile functions `@XLFunction(volatile=true)` which are always recalculated (e.g. =TODAY()).
+   - Macro equivalent functions `@XLFunction(isMacroEquivalent=true)` run single-threaded but can call more Excel APIs such as those that modify other cells (useful for dumping data onto a sheet without using an array formula).
+   - Multi-thread safe functions `@XLFunction(isMultiThreadSafe=true)` which Excel can call from multiple calculation threads.
+     This is the default.
+   - Asynchronous functions `@XLFunction(isAsynchronous=true)` which enable long running operations to run while Excel continues and explicitly notify Excel of a result. **CURRENTLY IN DEVELOPMENT**.
+ - Call XLL API from different contexts
+   - XLL API calls can be made from the caller's Excel calculation thread or from the Excel main thread depending on context required.
+     Excel documentation specifies that many API calls can only be safely made from the main Excel thread. **CURRENTLY IN DEVELOPMENT**

 ## Calling constructors and methods on arbitrary java objects
 The follwing example allows you to create and show a Swing JFrame with no coding at all: